Forbes Landing

 Forbes Landing, Photo By Robert Logan

-In 1972 the Lodge was sold to Jack Slade from Haney BC and then was again destroyed by fire on September 2, 1974, and a well-known historic landmark was lost.
-As a young man, I used to spend time here, there was a great little bar with shuffleboard and darts along with awesome vistas.
+In 1972, the Lodge was sold to Jack Slade from Haney, BC and was again destroyed by fire on September 2, 1974, and a well-known historic landmark was lost.
+As a young man, I used to spend time here; there was a great little bar with shuffleboard and darts, along with awesome vistas.

-There are a few homes here and over the years I have had friends and family members live here at Forbes Landing, this still allowed me to enjoy the fishing and views.
+There are a few homes here, and over the years, I have had friends and family members live here at Forbes Landing, which still allowed me to enjoy the fishing and views.

 A message from Bud